 Kaitlin Walsh is an Associate in the firm’s New York office.
 Her bankruptcy practice focuses on corporate restructurings and insolvencies.
 She represents debtors, creditors, purchasers, lenders, and other parties-in-interest in Chapter 11 reorganizations, out-of-court restructurings, and bankruptcy litigation.

 Len Weiser-Varon is a Member based in the firm’s Boston office.
-His works primarily in the Public Finance Practice and focuses on all aspects of municipal and corporate debt finance.
+He works primarily in the Public Finance Practice and focuses on all aspects of municipal and corporate debt finance.
 An active panelist on securities and constitutional law matters and on Section 529 programs, Len has published numerous articles, edited finance-related textbooks, and received recognition as one of the top public finance lawyers in Massachusetts in a peer survey by Massachusetts Super Lawyers.

 Aaron is an Associate in the firm’s Boston office.
 His practice focuses on commercial law, corporate reorganization, and public finance.
 Aaron works on disclosure counsel matters for the Commonwealth of Massachusetts.
 He previously served as a Summer Associate at Mintz Levin.
 In law school, Aaron was Editor-in-Chief of the Uniform Commercial Code Reporter-Digest